 In our experience, all those things would later lead to many hours spent on refactoring and fixing problems.
-On the other side, enforcing good practices and code reviews from the start, leads to good, error-free code, less problems, easier maintenance and faster development in the long-term.
+On the other side, enforcing good practices and code reviews from the start, leads to good, error-free code, fewer problems, easier maintenance and faster development in the long-term.

-In the following, we will describe the methodologies, tools and setup we use today in a typical project.
+In the following, we will describe the methodologies, tools, and setup we use today in a typical project.

 Continuous integration is the practice of merging, building, deploying and testing the code continuously, often multiple times a day.
 It requires some time investing in the initial setup, but once you get going, it moves very smoothly.

-Continuous integration requires having a revision control system for source code, automated builds, testing and deployment.
+Continuous integration requires having a revision control system for source code, automated builds, testing, and deployment.

-There are many articles discussing pros and cons of continuous integration, so we will not elaborate on that topic here, instead, we will show how we apply it to our projects.
+There are many articles discussing pros and cons of continuous integration so we will not elaborate on that topic here, instead, we will show how we apply it to our projects.

 Below is a list of applications, technologies and services which help us maintain a successful DevOps story.
 Details about usage and why we chose some of them are described later.

 In short, developers work on feature branches, which are reviewed by team leaders and other developers, and then merged into the sprint branch.
 After each commit, unit and integration tests are executed on Jenkins.
-After the merge, the application is built and deployed to test instance, while code analysis is done using SonarQube, and after front-end selenium tests are executed successfully, application is deployed to stage instance.
+After the merge, the application is built and deployed to test instance, while code analysis is done using SonarQube, and after front-end selenium tests are executed successfully, the application is deployed to stage instance.

 Let’s review the process in detail.